 On today’s date in 1956, Canada’s Post Office Department (now Canada Post) issued the country’s first 25-cent stamp with the release of two new definitives.

 Upon its release on June 7, 1956, the 25-cent “Canadian Chemical Industry” stamp (SC #363) became the first 25-cent denomination issued by Canada.
-Apart from paying registration and postage charges, the 25-cent stamps could have been used to prepay charges on overseas mail to certain destinations.
+Apart from paying registration and postage charges, the 25-cent stamps were used to pre-pay charges on overseas mail to certain destinations.

 This stamp depicts a laboratory vessel and displays the scientific equipment commonly used for chemical research at that time.
 A chemical plant appears in the lower part of the glass container, and glass tubing extends from the vessel before enclosing a head of wheat, which represents agriculture.

-This stamp—designed by Alan L. Pollock and modelled by Herman Herbert Schwartz—highlighted the significance of chemistry in Canadians’ daily lives as well as in the country’s development.
+Designed by Alan L. Pollock and modelled by Herman Herbert Schwartz, the stamp highlighted the significance of chemistry in Canadians’ daily lives as well as in the country’s development.

-Both stamps were printed by the Canadian Bank Note Co.
+Both stamps were printed by the Canadian Bank Note Company.